Having the “right personality” might have a bigger impact on your value in the workplace than you think.

 If you’re hiring someone for a position that requires these skills, but you don’t have time to train them, then you may want to reconsider using personality tests because these tests may not be getting you the most qualified candidate.

 The results of these assessments aren’t always accurate or meaningful because they’re based on self-reporting rather than actual behavior patterns observed by multiple people over time (such as supervisors).

 An additional downside is that people may intentionally try to “game” the system by answering questions that lead employers to believe they’re more likely to be successful than they actually are — especially if they’ve seen other applicants do this before them.

 This approach could mean that employers end up with employees who aren’t as good as they could have been had personality tests not been used at all.

 Personality tests are a valuable tool for employers who want to hire an employee who is the best fit for their company.
 However, there are some limitations to these tests.

-It is important for employers to know that there are many different types of personality tests available and that each has its own limitations and benefits.
+Consequently, it’s important for employers to know that there are many different types of personality tests available and that each has its own limitations and benefits.

 For their part, employees need to understand that different companies may use different types of personality assessments and that these assessments should be taken with a grain of salt.

 This question comes up a lot, especially when HR departments are and hiring professionals are screening for mulitple factors, including personality, behavior, skills, company culture fit, and more.